Community Scholars Application Information

 You must have a High School Diploma, GED or equivalent.

-Complete a program application (found here) and return it to the address below with the following attached:
+Complete a program application (2017 version found here) and return it to the address below with the following attached:

 - 1-2 page narrative describing your educational and/or professional background;

 - 1-2 page description of the project you propose to pursue, your anticipated end goal/outcomes and the University resources you would like to access in order to achieve these outcomes (i.e. courses to audit, library, etc.).
 Please include a brief statement on how your project might be of benefit to the larger community;